wallabythree/wallabythree.github.io/content/posts/mch2022-badge-challenge.md

     main()
 ```

 When we run the exploit, we can see that we did it!
-We can can successfully
+We can successfully
 retrieves the placeholder flag from our badge.
 A CTF organiser has also kindly
 confirmed the exploit works against badges that contain the real flag.